 Since so many variables come into play when you refinance, it's best to know what to expect.
 Use our mortgage calculator to estimate the costs for your home, and make a plan with one of our loan experts to help you refinance, so you can make sure you know what to expect.

 If you can't refinance, do your best to prevent your debt from becoming a big problem for your co-signer.
-Make your mortgage payments on time, and make them through your bank.
-When the time comes for your co-signer to apply for a mortgage of their own, provide your co-signer's lender with your bank statements proving that you make the monthly mortgage payments.
+First, make your mortgage payments on time, and make them through your bank.
+Then, when the time comes for your co-signer to apply for a mortgage of their own, provide your co-signer's lender with your bank statements proving that you make the monthly mortgage payments.
 Mortgage lenders will exclude the co-signed debt if you can prove that you've made the payments on time for the last 12 months.

 If you have a co-signer on your mortgage, your ultimate goal should be to minimize the impact of your loan on your co-signer's finances.
-Your co-signer is probably someone you're close with, and you don't want to negatively impact your relationship because of missed payments or defaulting on the loan.
+Your co-signer is someone you're close with.
+You don't want to negatively impact your relationship because of missed payments or defaulting on the loan.

 Have a plan in place to remove your co-signer before you even close on the house.
 This way, your co-signer can rest assured that, in time, you'll both have the financial flexibility you need.